AshLouie/326_Final_Project/README.md

         a. 'python final_program.py Ash Chappon Nhi Justin 10'

-    6. The program will giuve you clear instructions on how to move through each round, and will give a clear end game message if the conditions are met.
+    6. The program will give you clear instructions on how to move through each round, and will give a clear end game message if the conditions are met.

 # Files in Repo